nexidict/Adipose-API/README.md

 ## 📦 Pehkui Compatibility
 Per-Stage Hitboxes

-- When designating a stage you can also set certain Pehkui scales for each stage
+- When designating a stage you can set certain Pehkui scales for each stage
 - Automatically picks commands based on permissions
 - If Pehkui 4 All is installed lesserscale will be used if scale isnt available (ENSURE RELEVANT SCALES ARE ENABLED IN P4A CONFIG)
 - ENSURE "CHAT MESSAGES" SETTING IN FIGURA IS ON TO USE THIS FEATURE

 ## 🎂 Overstuffed Compatibility
 Full Overstuffed Override!
-When overstuffed is installed, adipose will use overstuffed's weight values instead automatically!
+When overstuffed is installed, adipose will use overstuffed's weight values and pehkui commands automatically!